 7. Do not use plastic bags

-During the festival season, people usually go shopping to buy their necessary things.
+People usually go shopping during the festival season end up purchasing necessary things.
 They don’t consider clothing bags as alternatives.

 The use of plastic bags has become common worldwide, which could be very harmful to the environment.
 Though it is for everyone to carry plastic bags wherever they go, they take a very long time to decompose.